Our Verdict

 Hardwood Performance

 We were left with almost nothing but positive notes on this model's ability to clean all debris on hardwood surfaces.
 The fluffy roller consistently delivers a stellar performance on all debris.
-I was amazed at how easily it rolls over any mess on a hard floor.
+We were amazed at how easily it rolls over any mess on a hard floor.

-When the Gen5detect missed something, it only seemed to occur when I happened to push a stray Cheerio or grain of rice off to the side on a glancing reverse blow.
+When the Gen5detect missed something, it only seemed to occur when we happened to push a stray Cheerio or grain of rice off to the side on a glancing reverse blow.

 Because of its excellent performance cleaning along the walls, this vacuum is easily recommended for homes with many hard-floor rooms and hallways.
 It can also be helpful for stairs and tight areas that require a vacuum to pick up debris along edges.